KatrinaMarks/MosaicCrochetChartCreator/README.md

 - Left-click any block to turn it blue; left-click it again to turn it back to white.
 - Right-click any block to put an "X" on it; right-click again to take the "X" off.

-## Rule To Make A Mosaic Crochet Chart
+## Rules To Make A Mosaic Crochet Chart
 - Rows alternate color so that every odd row is the same color, and every even row is the same color.
 - Every column of a color must begin on its own color row.
 - All columns of color must have an off number of cells.